 Forestry was a dominant industry in the panhandle, and spawned many other ventures such as saw mills and turpentine camps.

 Agriculture in general also developed in the area.
 Livestock, and poultry became important economic factors.

 As the town prospered and was the center of much of the area's business, it was named the seat of Washington County in 1927.

 Other towns in Washington County are Caryville, Ebro, Vernon, and Wausau.

 Read more about Vernon, the small town where a classic Errol Morris documentary was filmed.

 Also read about a unique Florida annual event, the Wausau Possum Festival.

-For a small city, Chipley has a nice assortment of shops and restaurants in their downtown area.
+For a small city, Chipley has a nice assortment small businesses in its downtown area.